Didactic Program in Dietetics, Certificate

 Clinical and Research Opportunities

 Saint Louis University also offers a 15-month combined Master of Science/Dietetic Internship.
-Open to those who have completed the didactic program in dietetics certificate, the internship trains students to become competent entry-level dietitians and prepare for the Dietetic Registration examination while earning a master's degree.
+Open to those who have completed the didactic program in dietetics certificate, the internship trains students to become competent entry-level dietitians and prepare for the dietetic registration examination while earning a master's degree.

 Careers